BIROn - Birkbeck Institutional Research Online

 How long will it take?

 - First time users need five minutes to register, and five minutes to deposit an item.
-Only the five starred fields are mandatory.
+Only starred fields are mandatory.
 The more you deposit, the quicker it gets.

 - It Demonstrates the breadth of research carried out at Birkbeck.

 - It Frees work from access barriers and subscriptions.